AY2324S2-CS2103T-T08-1/tp/docs/UserGuide.md

 **Q**: Help, I can't add multiple patient visits a day!<br>
 **A**: This is intended behaviour.
 Patients are assumed to only have a single visit a day.

+**Q**: Why can I assign multiple patient profiles with the same phone number?<br>
+**A**: This is intended behaviour.
+We understand there might be some patients (elderly, young children, disabled etc) who might be dependent on their family members or guardians for their day-to-day tasks.
+These family members and guardians might themselves be patients of the same clinic, hence the flexibility in recording phone numbers.

+**Q**: Why is it when I update a patient's diagnosis, his/her status is not automatically updated to "UNWELL"?<br>
+**A**: This is intended behaviour.
+We wish to leave it to your expertise to determine when a patient has truly contracted a disease, as there are some ambiguous cases which might not necessitate an "UNWELL" status, such as asymptomatic coronavirus cases.

 --------------------------------------------------------------------------------------------------------------------

 ## Known issues

 1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.
-2. **When using the `cluster` command**, search is purely based on text, which means inputting "ave" will find all patients whose addresses contain"ave", although they do not form a cluster.
+2. **When using the `cluster` command**, search is purely based on text, which means inputting "ave" will find all unwell patients whose addresses contain "ave", despite the addresses not necessarily being close to one another.
 We suggest users to input text indicative of location, such as "Hougang".
-3. **The `email` field** is case-sensitive, but in practical usage, email is case-insensitive.
-4. **The `country` field** does not limit the input to alphabetical characters and is case-sensitive, which may lead to incorrect data entry.
+3. **The `country` field** does not limit the input to alphabetical characters and is case-insensitive, which may lead to incorrect data entry.
+4. **The `email` field** is case-sensitive, but in practical usage, email is case-insensitive.
+5. **The `NRIC` field** cannot yet take NRIC numbers starting with F, G or M, which might cause inconvenience to a small segment of the Singapore population.